 - Gravel is sold at current rates as per Wheatland County’s Master Schedule of Fees.

-- Smaller amounts of gravel, no greater than the box of a pick-up truck, may be removed from open County pits only by County residents at no charge.
-This gravel must be loaded by a shovel with no mechanical or motorized assistance permitted.
+- County residents, at no charge, may remove smaller amounts of gravel (no greater than the box of a pick-up truck) from County operated gravel pits when staff are present on site.
+This gravel must be loaded by hand with no mechanical or motorized assistance permitted.
+Loading of gravel from stockpile locations will not be permitted.